King Zhou of Shang: Mentions in literature and legend

 Zhou is mentioned in the Confucian Analects (19 "子張"); and also in the Three Character Classic.
-Zhou is also one of the main subjects of Fengshen Yanyi (Investiture of the Gods) and its various derivations in popular media.
-Thus, Di Xin, also known as Zhou, has served as a (negative) exemplar of Confucian principles (presented as the wicked ruler who justifies regime change according to the Mandate of Heaven), as well as becoming an icon of popular culture.
-This makes for a biographically interesting figure, but one challenging a clear distinction between history, legend, and philosophical point-making.
+Zhou is also one of the main subjects of Fengshen Yanyi (Investiture of the Gods) and its various derivatives in popular media.
+Thus, Di Xin, also known as Zhou, has served as a negative exemplar of Confucian principles, presented as the archetypal wicked ruler who justifies regime change according to the Mandate of Heaven, as well as becoming an icon in popular culture.

-In Fengshen Yanyi, Zhou visited the Goddess Nüwa's temple and offended the Goddess with his lustful comments towards her beauty.
-In response, Nüwa decided that the Shang dynasty should end and sent her three subordinates to become three beautiful women (including Daji) to bewitch Zhou.
-Under the influence of these women, Zhou becomes a ruthless king, losing the support of people and triggering his downfall.
-Until now, nobody knows most of his lifestyle from the reduced amount of artifacts found regarding to him.
+In Fengshen Yanyi, Zhou visits the Goddess Nüwa's temple and offended the Goddess with his lustful comments towards her beauty.
+In response, Nüwa decides that the Shang dynasty should end and sends her three subordinates to become three beautiful women, including Daji, to bewitch Zhou.
+Under the influence of these women, Zhou becomes a ruthless king, losing the support of the people and triggering his downfall.

+In the novel, King Zhou has a wife named Queen Jiang, while Daji served as an imperial concubine.
+King Zhou had two sons, Yin Hong and Yin Jiao, with Queen Jiang.
+The character of Queen Jiang in the novel was based on the real historical figure and consort of King Zhou, Jiuhou Nü.
+Jiuhou Nü was the daughter of the leader of the Guifang, Jiuhou, and was wedded to King Zhou through a political alliance.